martynas199/EliteBooker-backend/GOOGLE_CALENDAR_SETUP.md

 ### "Token expired"

 - The system automatically refreshes tokens
-- If it fails, beautician needs to reconnect their calendar
+- If it fails, specialist needs to reconnect their calendar

 ### Events not syncing

 - Check backend logs for errors
-- Verify beautician has `googleCalendar.enabled = true` in database
+- Verify specialist has `googleCalendar.enabled = true` in database
 - Check that appointment has `beauticianId` set

 ## API Endpoints